-- You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take especially bloodthinning drugs such as warfarin.
+- You should tell all your doctors about all medicines you are taking or plan to take especially blood-thinning drugs such as warfarin.
 This includes over the counter, herbal or naturopathic medicines. - You should also mention your treatment when you see other health professionals.

-Use in pregnancy and breastfeeding
+Use in pregnancy and when breastfeeding

-- Hyaluronic acid has not been tested in pregnant women or women who are breastfeeding. - It is important to tell your doctor if you are, or intend to become pregnant or if you are breastfeeding. - More detailed information is available at https://rheumatology.org.au/gps/documents/ARAPregnancyPrescribingGuidanceupdateApr19.pdf
+- Hyaluronic acid has not been tested in pregnant women or women who are breastfeeding. - It is important to tell your doctor if you are or intend to become pregnant or if you are breastfeeding.